 17. Have you ever, in or outside the United States, been arrested, cited, charged, indicted, fined, or imprisoned for breaking or violating any law or ordinance, excluding minor traffic violations?
+Describe in detail Include all offenses when in the provide the providence of the provid law or ordinance, excluding minor traffic violations?
 Describe in detail.
-Include all offenses where impaired driving may have been N/A and the second second
+Include all offenses where impaired driving may have been and a many may been